Rebecca R. Benefiel Associate Professor of Classics

 "The Inscriptions of the Aqueducts of Rome: the ancient period," The Waters of Rome 1 (2001), 1-10.

-- "The Scope and Typology of Graffiti at Oplontis," in: Villa A ("of Poppaea") at Oplontis, (eds.)
-J. Clarke, S. De Caro, and M. Thomas, vol. II, American Council of Learned Societies.
+- "The Scope and Typology of Graffiti at Oplontis," in: Villa A ("of Poppaea") at Oplontis, edited by J. Clarke, S. De Caro, and M. Thomas, vol. II, American Council of Learned Societies.

-- “Urban and Suburban Attitudes Toward Writing on Walls: Pompeii and Environs,” Writing Matters, (ed.)
-Irene Berti et al., University of Heidelberg.
+- “Urban and Suburban Attitudes Toward Writing on Walls: Pompeii and Environs,” Writing Matters, edited by Irene Berti et al., University of Heidelberg.

-- “Gladiators, Greetings, and Poetry: Graffiti in first century Pompeii,” Scribbling Through History: Comparative Studies of Graffiti from Ancient Egypt Onwards, (eds.)
-C. Ragazzoli, O. Harmansah, and C. Salvador, Bloomsbury.
+- “Gladiators, Greetings, and Poetry: Graffiti in first century Pompeii,” Scribbling Through History: Comparative Studies of Graffiti from Ancient Egypt Onwards, edited by C. Ragazzoli, O. Harmansah, and C. Salvador, Bloomsbury.

 - "The Ancient Graffiti Project," Journal of Digital Archaeology.